tiffanimarlowe/project_template/README.md

 ## Fundamental Questions
-By focusing on these specific variables and prerequisites (see also below) within the simulation, we aim to answer the following questions below:
+By implementing both an Agent Based (Anylogic – Model 1) and Discrete Simulation (Python – Model 2), we aim to answer each of the following questions below:

-##### 1) Is drone delivery efficient as a air based delivery methods?
+##### 1) Is drone delivery efficient as an air based delivery method?
 If so,
 + How long does it take (on average) to deliver a package to a certain location by air?
 + How will efficiency change with increasing number of orders and diversified locations?
 + How long does it take to deliver 50 packages via air based system?

 ##### 2) How does increased battery and max speed effect utilization, arrival time and the number of drones needed?

-##### 3) Can drones reduce average delivery time to 1 hour (as intended by Amazon Prime Air), how much drones are neccessary?
+##### 3) Can drones reduce average delivery time to 1 hour (as intended by Amazon Prime Air).
+If so,
++ How many drones are necessary to achieve this?

 ## Research Methods